gochan-org/gochan/plugin_api.md

 - **message-pre-format**
 	- Triggered when an incoming post or post edit is about to be formatted, event data includes the post object and the HTTP request

+- **reset-boards-sections**
+	- Triggered when the boards and sections array needs to be refreshed

 - **shutdown**
 	- Triggered when gochan is about to shut down, in `main()` as a deferred call